 It can be argued that music is a core function in our brain

 .
 Our brains are wired from the beginning to process and understand music.
 Yet music has always been sort of a mystery, especially since it's not typically considered "necessary" for survival.
-That is reserved for the trifecta of food, sex, and sleep.
+That is reserved for the trifecta of food, sex

 A study came out this month that adds another important piece of information as we continue to figure out how our brain processes music.
 When we satisfy our desire to eat, to sleep, or reproduce, our brain releases dopamine--the "feel good" neurochemical involved when we experience pleasure and reward.

 Turns out this same chemical is released when listening to music.

 The "Music Listening Releases Dopamine" Study

 A study was conducted by researchers at McGill University in Canada.
 An initial 217 participants were narrowed down to 8 who consistently responded the same way when listening to music regardless of the listening environment.

 For the study, the researchers used a combination of PET (positron emission tomography) and fMRI (functional magnetic resonance imagining) techniques to scan the brains of the 8 participants as they listened to music over the course of three sessions.
 In addition, the participants completed a questionnaire in which they rated how pleasurable they found the music.

 This is where it gets a little more technical--the PET scan showed the researchers that dopamine was released in the striatum during peak moments of emotional arousal when listening to the music.
 The fMRI scan helped show a distinct difference in timing and structures involved--the caudate was active when anticipating the peak emotional arousal and the nucleus accumbens was more involved when actually experiencing the peak emotion.